nwcourses/nwcourses.github.io/COM623/week_7/index.md

 *See [here](https://nextjs.org/docs/app/building-your-application/routing/route-handlers) for more detail.*

 Next.js uses its own approach to JSON APIs, known as **route handlers**.
 In the appropriate route folder, you create a file called `route.js`.
-Note that there **must** not already be an `app.js` in the same folder.
+Note that there **must** not already be a `page.js` in the same folder.

 Typically, a folder called `api`, within the `app` folder, would be used to store JSON APIs.
 Here is an example which would work with the above AJAX front end if it were placed in a folder `poi` within the `api` folder within `app`: